Gabri432/gophysics/readme.md

 - `relativity.go`, where all the Relativity formulas are located.
 - `constants.go`, where all the constants are located.
 - `license`, `readme.md`, `readme.it.md`, `CHANGELOG.txt`.

+#### mathem
+- `constants.go`, where all the mathematical constants are located.
+- `conversions.go`, where all the main functions to make mathematical calculations are located.

 ## Contributing to this project
 - If you want to add a feature or making a fix check out this page explaining how to do it: [Contributing to gophysics](https://github.com/Gabri432/gophysics/blob/master/.github/CONTRIBUTING.md)